Ex Battalion: 2025-present: Post-Honcho era, "Best Seller" album and new logo

 On April 11, 2025, Ex Battalion released seven music videos in less than a day.
 Majority of the music videos were released on a one-track-an-hour arrangement from 1:00 PM to 7:00 PM, starting with the first song "Fun", which featured the five main members of the group (Flow G, Brando, Skusta Clee, King Badger and Emcee Rhenn), and ending with "Legacy", which also featured the same five from the collective.

 While most of the tracks featured the main members, Yuri Dope was featured in one of the songs from the album titled "For Me" as a sub-member.
 The release arrangement suggested that the group is releasing an album after a two-year hiatus since 2022.

 The album name was later revealed on YouTube, and was up on streaming platforms a week later.
 It was also the first album without the presence of the group's founder, Honcho.

-Meanwhile, a new logo, celebrating the return, was also unveiled at the end of "Fun" music video and is used at succeeding music video releases.
+Meanwhile, a new logo, celebrating the return, was also unveiled at the end of "Fun" music video and is used at succeeding music video releases and concerts.